sajidhamdard/learnjavascript/Exercises/exercise-21.md

 ### Question 11 : How can you parse a date from a string in a specific format in JavaScript?

 ### Question 12 : How can you get the time in a specific timezone in JavaScript?

+### Question 13 : Print date and time after every 1 second in the format 'MM/DD/YYYY HH:MM:SS'

+### Question 14 : Write a JavaScript function to get the number of days in a month.
+Pass month and year as an arugment to the function. for example : getDays(2, 2023).
+Answer will be 28

+### Question 15 : Write a JavaScript function to get the week day name for the given date.

+### Question 16 : Write a JavaScript function to get the month name from the given date

+### Question 17 : Write a JavaScript function to check if given date is on weekend or not (Saturday/Sunday).

+### Question 18 : Ask your about his date of birth.
+Now write a JavaScript function to calculate age based on the given date of birth.

+### Question 19 : Write a Javascript function to using setInterval to show alert box when date is your birth date.

+### Question 20 : Show your birth date in Arabic

+### Question 21 : Show your birth date in Chinese

+### Question 22 : Write a JavaScript function to convert a binary number to a decimal number.

+### Question 23 : Write a JavaScript function to convert a decimal number to binary, hexadecimal or octal number.

+### Question 24 : Write a JavaScript function to find the highest value in an array using Math.max

+### Question 25 : Write a JavaScript function to find the highest value in an array using Math.min

+### Question 26 : Write a JavaScript function to check whether a value is an integer or not.

+### Question 27 : Write a JavaScript function to convert a positive number to negative number or to negativie number to positive number.

+### Question 28 : Convert 50 litre to Hindi locale and chinese locale

+### Question 29 : Create a function to convert any number to given currency.

+### Question 30 : Write a JavaScript program to find the missing number from a given array.
+There are no duplicates in the list.
+Start from 1